BryantJMoy/BryantJMoy.github.io/index.md

 <img align="left" src="assets/prof_pic.jpg" hspace="20"  width="260" height="350" >

 I am currently a fourth-year Ph.D. student in Political Science at Washington University in St. Louis.
-My fields of study are American Politics and Political Methodology with a focus on causal inference and experiments.
-Throughout my career, I intend to develop models that explain responsiveness and representation in local government.
-I am also interested in the politics surrounding the provision of local public goods.
-I am involved in multiple projects pursuing these interests.
-In one project, I plan to generate dynamic public opinion on the municipal level to examine the extent to which these small-scale democracies are responsive over time to changing ideological distribution of city residents.
-In another project, I am collecting and analyzing mayoral emails to reveal aspects of the internal decision-making process within city government and understand how mayors respond to their constituents.   <br />
+My fields of study are American Politics and Political Methodology, with a focus on causal inference and experiments.
+Throughout my career, I intend to develop models of representation in the local context.
+My dissertation, in particular, explores how changes in the ideological preferences of citizen residents translate to changes in local public policy.
+I will examine this relationship under different institutional and political contexts.<br />

+I am also collecting and analyzing mayoral emails to reveal aspects of the internal decision-making process within the city government and understand how mayors respond to their constituents. <br />

+My writing and research can be found in the *Oxford Bibliographies in Political Science*, and forthcoming in  *Political Behavior.*  <br />

 <!--- I have experience working with national voter datasets and building large relational databases.
 I mainly use R to clean and analyze data, and SQL to manage large relational databases.-->